-The potential consequences for failing to file in jurisdictions with mandatory requirements varies.
+The potential consequences for failing to file in jurisdictions with mandatory requirements vary.
 Almost all jurisdictions require that the notification process be concluded prior to completion (e.g., pre-merger, suspensory regimes), rather than permitting the transaction to close as long as notification is made prior to closing.
-Many of these jurisdictions can impose a significant fine for failure to notify before closing even where the transaction raises no competition concerns (e.g., Austria, Cyprus, India, the Netherlands, Romania, Spain and Turkey).
-In France, for instance, the Authority imposed a €4 million fine on Castel Frères for failure to notify its acquisition of part of Patriache group.
+Many of these jurisdictions can impose a significant fine for failure to notify before closing, even where the transaction raises no competition concerns (e.g., Austria, Cyprus, India, the Netherlands, Romania, Spain and Turkey).
+In France, for instance, the competition authority imposed a \in 4 million fine on Castel Frères for failure to notify its acquisition of part of the Patriache group.
+In Ukraine and Romania, the competition authorities have focused their efforts on discovering consummated transactions that had not been notified, and imposing fines on the parties.
+Chile's antitrust enforcer recommended a fine of US\$3.8 million against two meat-packing companies, even though the parties had carved the Chilean business out of the closing.

 Some jurisdictions impose strict time frames within which the parties must file their notification.
-For instance, Cyprus requires filing within one week of signing of the relevant documents and agreements; Serbia and India provide for 15 days after signing the agreement; and Hungary, Ireland and Romania have a 30-calendar-day time limit commencing with the entering into the agreement for filing the notification.
-Some jurisdictions that mandate filings within specified periods after execution of the agreement also have the authority to impose fines for 'late' notifications (e.g., Bosnia and Herzegovina, India and Serbia).
-Most jurisdictions also have the ability to impose significant fines for failure to notify or for closing before the end of the waiting period, or both (e.g., Greece, Portugal, Ukraine and the US).
+For instance, Cyprus requires filing within one week of signing of the relevant documents and agreements; Serbia provides for 15 days after signing of the agreement; and Hungary, Ireland and Romania have a 30-calendar-day time limit for filing the notification that commences with entering into the agreement.
+Some jurisdictions that mandate filings within specified periods after execution of the agreement also have the authority to impose fines for 'late' notifications (e.g., Bosnia and Herzegovina, Indonesia, and Serbia).
+Most jurisdictions also have the ability to impose significant fines for failure to notify or for closing before the end of the waiting period, or both (e.g., Austria, Canada, China, Greece, Portugal, Ukraine and the United States).
 In Macedonia, the failure to file can result in a misdemeanour and a monetary fine of up to 10 per cent of the worldwide turnover.
+In Belgium, the competition authority fined a party for late submission of information.

+In addition, other jurisdictions have joined the European Commission (EC) and the United States in focusing on interim conduct of the transaction parties, commonly referred to as 'gun jumping'.
+Brazil, for instance, issued its first gun-jumping fine in 2014 and recently issued guidelines on gun-jumping violations.
+Since then, Brazil has continued to be very active in investigating and imposing fines for gun-jumping activities.
+In addition, the sharing of competitively sensitive information prior to approval appears to be considered an element of gun jumping.
+And the fines that are being imposed has increased.
+For example, the EC imposed the largest gun-jumping fine ever of €124.5 million against Altice.

-In addition, other jurisdictions have joined the EU and US in focusing on interim conduct of the transaction parties.
-Brazil, for instance, issued its first 'gun jumping' fine last year and recently issued guidelines on gun jumping violations.
-In most jurisdictions, a transaction that does not meet the pre-merger notification thresholds is not subject to review and challenge by the competition authority.
-In Canada - like the US - however, the agency can challenge mergers that were not required to be notified under the pre-merger statute.
-In 2014 alone, the Canadian Competition Bureau took enforcement action in three non-notifiable mergers.
+In most jurisdictions, a transaction that does not meet the pre-merger notification thresholds is not subject to review or challenge by the competition authority.
+In Canada - like the United States - however, the Canadian Competition Bureau can challenge mergers that were not required to be notified under the pre-merger statute.
+In Korea, Microsoft initially filed a notification with the Korea Fair Trade Commission (KFTC), but when it faced difficulties and delays in Korea the parties restructured the acquisition to render the transaction non-reportable in Korea and consummated the transaction.
+The KFTC, however, continued its investigation as a post-consummation merger investigation and eventually obtained a consent order.